If you’re sending an email to a recruiter, there are some things to know if you want them to respond (and some mistakes to avoid).

-Next, tell them a bit about yourself and what your background is in, and what type of move you’re looking to make now.
+Next, tell them a bit about yourself, your background, and what type of move you’re looking to make now.

 For example, you might go on to say, “I’m a Sales Team Leader over at ABC Company, but I may be looking for a change in the next couple of months, so I thought to reach out to see if it made sense to work together.”

 Next, here’s how to end your email to the recruiter:

 Conclude by asking them for a time to talk, and telling them you can provide them with more info on the call.
 This will boost your chances of getting their attention and getting them on the phone!